Kombucha Second Fermentation Guide

-After two days, you can start testing the second fermented Kombucha to see if it’s ready.
-If the flavor is to your liking, then it is time to refrigerate all Kombucha bottles.
+After two days, you can start testing the flavored Kombucha to see if it’s ready.
+If the flavor is to your liking, then it is time to refrigerate the bottles.
 The cold temps will help keep the tea’s carbon dioxide, so it’s less likely to fizz over and make a mess when you open it.

 What if the Kombucha is not fizzy enough?

-If you are not satisfied with the carbonation, you can put them back in the cupboard and continue fermenting for another 2 -3 days.
-Then chill and test again to see if the carbonation levels are better.
+If you are not satisfied with the carbonation, you can remove them from the refrigerator and let them continue fermenting for another 2 -3 days.
+Then chill and test again to see if it has reached the level of carbonation you desire.

 Due to the vast variables of temperature and sugar levels in the fruit, some batches could be ready in two days, while others could take a full week to reach the perfect level of fizz.